X

 Maritime river chaplaincy is a ministry that connects faith communities with maritime communities.
 Maritime communities are shoreside staff and fleet mariners who live at home working twelve-hour shifts on a fleet boat.
 The largest community of river mariners live on their boats six to eight months of the year.
 Those who ride their boats half the year typically work 28 days on and 28 days off, while those who work two-thirds of the year work 28 days on and 14 days off.
 They typically work six hours on watch and six hours off watch.
 Most of the mariners on the river are male and live on their boats.
 Their schedule necessitates that the mariner have a limited physical presence in their families and faith communities.

 The attraction to working on marine vessels is family history, the good pay, the adventure, the minimal education requirements, and the brotherhood.
-A high school education or GED is all that is required, but more and more mariners attend maritime academies or mariner specific private schools.
+A high school education or GED is all that is required, but more and more mariners attend maritime academies or mariner-specific private schools.
 Some of these academies are two-year community colleges that prepare students to become deckhands and tankermen.
 There are also seven Merchant Marine Academies that prepare students for piloting ships and boats.
 In the river towing industry, Texas A&M Maritime Academy prepares students for push boat piloting.
 Some major marine transportation companies do not require students with a degree to work as deckhands, but most advancement is through experience and meeting the U.S. Coast Guard requirements.

 The Unique Challenges Facing the Mariner